SaveTubaTeam/saveTubaTeacher/README.md

 We are using Firebase Hosting for deployment onto our subdomain https://teacher.savetuba.com

 As of 2024 the savetuba.com domain is paid for by our faculty advisor, Sean Vassilaros.
 All DNS Records for the domain can be accessed via the team's WordPress account.
+Please remember to [review security rules](https://github.com/SaveTubaTeam/saveTuba?tab=readme-ov-file#mobile-app-deployment) before deploying.

 To build our website, run the following: